codesydney/NSW-Employment-Rate/README.md

-# censusplus_nsw_birthrate
+# censusplus_nsw_employmentrate

-This censusplus subproject deals with NSW birth rates from different NSW suburbs.
+This is censusplus subproject deals with NSW Employment rate from different NSW suburbs.
 Data was obtained from https://data.nsw.gov.au/

-This work is licensed under https://creativecommons.org/licenses/by/4.0/ "# censusplus_nsw_birthrate"
+This work is licensed under https://creativecommons.org/licenses/by/4.0/ "# censusplus_nsw_employmentrate"
-"# censusplus_nsw_birthrate_2"
+"# NSW-Employment-Rate"